mailanandkumarsingh/todolist/README.md

 * React/Redux boiler plate
 * parse JSON data and generate model object from the data.
-* google maps API to display the maps based on long/lat returned by OpenWeatherMap
 * JEST framework for snapshot and unittestcases

 ###Getting Started###